On the generalized Cheeger problem and an application to 2d strips: -Cheeger sets for rectangles

 \subsection{Counterexamples given by long and thin rectangles}

 Here we briefly discuss how the situation for the rectangles has completely changed from the standard case to the generalized one.
 In particular, all the claims of Theorem~\ref{stand} fail, at least when $L>M(\alpha)+2$.
-More in general, we are going to see that sufficiently long rectangles give a counterexample for all the properties of Theorem~\ref{classical} whose analogue is not stated in Theorem~\ref{properties}.
+More in general, we are going to see that sufficiently long rectangles give counterexamples to all the properties of Theorem~\ref{classical} whose analogue is not stated in Theorem~\ref{properties}.

-First of all, we can observe that the infinite rectangle $R_\infty$ \emph{does} admit $\alpha$-Cheeger sets, namely, any rectangle of length $M(\alpha)$ topped with two half-disks.
-Indeed, such a set is an $\alpha$-Cheeger set in $R_L$ for every $L\gg 1$, thus by continuity it is an $\alpha$-Cheeger set also for $R_\infty$.
-Moreover, by the same arguments of last section we can easily observe that these sets (which are all the same up to a horizontal traslation) are the only $\alpha$-Cheeger sets.
+First of all, the infinite rectangle $R_\infty$ \emph{does} admit $\alpha$-Cheeger sets, namely, any rectangle of length $M(\alpha)$ topped with two half-disks.
 In particular, the rectangles $R_L$ are \emph{not} a minimizing sequence for~(\ref{CheegerPbl}), since their $\alpha$-Cheeger constants explode when $L\to \infty$.

 As soon as $L>M(\alpha)+2$, $R_L$ does \emph{not} admit a unique $\alpha$-Cheeger set, and point~8 of Theorem~\ref{classical} almost completely fails for $\alpha>1$ (notice the difference with point~8 of Theorem~\ref{properties}): it is true that any $\alpha$-Cheeger set is convex, but it is not unique, and in particular it is \emph{not} the union of all the balls with radius $r$.